FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Abstract

 \section{Abstract}

 Parameter-efficient fine-tuning techniques such as low-rank adaptation (LoRA) enable large language models (LLMs) to adapt to downstream tasks efficiently.
 Federated learning (FL) further facilitates this process by enabling collaborative fine-tuning across distributed clients without sharing private data.
 However, the use of two separate low-rank matrices in LoRA for federated fine-tuning introduces two types of challenges.
-The first challenge arises from the error induced by separately aggregating those two low-rank matrices.
-The second challenge occurs even when the product of two low-rank matrices is aggregated.
-The server needs to recover factors via matrix decomposition, which is non-unique and can introduce decomposition drift.
-To tackle the aforementioned challenges, we propose FLoRG, a federated fine-tuning framework which employs a single low-rank matrix for fine-tuning and aggregates its Gram matrix (i.e., the matrix of inner products of its column vectors), eliminating the aggregation error while also reducing the communication overhead.
-FLoRG minimizes the decomposition drift by introducing a Procrustes alignment approach which aligns the decomposed matrix between consecutive fine-tuning rounds for consistent updates.
+First, aggregation error can arise from separately aggregating the two low-rank matrices.
+Second, even if the server aggregates the product of two low-rank matrices, it needs to decompose the aggregated matrix back into low-rank matrices.
+Since the decomposition is not unique, it can lead to decomposition drift.
+To tackle the aforementioned challenges, we propose federated low-rank Gram-matrix aggregation (FLoRG), a federated fine-tuning framework which employs a single low-rank matrix for fine-tuning and aggregates its Gram matrix (i.e., the matrix of inner products of its column vectors).
+FLoRG can eliminate the aggregation error and reduce the communication overhead.
+It also minimizes the decomposition drift by introducing a Procrustes alignment approach which aligns the decomposed matrix between consecutive fine-tuning rounds for consistent updates.
 We theoretically analyze the convergence of FLoRG and prove that adopting the Procrustes alignment results in a tighter convergence bound.
-Experimental results across multiple LLM fine-tuning benchmarks demonstrate that FLoRG outperforms five state-of-the-art baseline schemes in the downstream task accuracy and can reduce the communication overhead by up to 2041$\times$.
+Experimental results across multiple LLM fine-tuning benchmarks demonstrate that FLoRG outperforms five state-of-the-art baseline schemes by providing higher downstream task accuracy and can reduce the communication overhead by up to 2041$\times$.